ajaiantilal/i7z/README.txt

 Version and Bug History:
+v svn-31 (17/May/2010)
+	Supports Dual sockets.
+Allows for on the fly disabling/enabling of cores without crashing.

 v0.21-4 (22/Feb/2010)
     No bugs fixed, except better documentation of the code and fixing on the Makefiles, c/header files and better loading/checking of msr